michael-burrows-github/blog/README.md

 - Get the domain name from a string containing a URL in JavaScript -> [ARTICLE](https://www.michaelburrows.xyz/get-domain-name-url-javascript/)
 - Design an animated scrolling mouse icon with CSS -> [ARTICLE](https://www.michaelburrows.xyz/animated-scrolling-mouse-icon/)
+- Display a message to repeat visitors using a JavaScript cookie -> [ARTICLE](https://www.michaelburrows.xyz/repeat-visitor-cookie-message/)